Follow Us:

 Post market surveillance report is necessary and an obligation of the manufactures regardless for the medical device’s classification.
 The conformity assessment processes for acquiring a CE marking for medical devices, as defined in Annexes IX to XI, require that manufacturers create and maintain a PMSR mechanism proportional to the device’s risk class and type, but only the requirements change as per the risk class.

-Article 2, section 60 of MDR defines PMS as a proactive and systematic process that manufacturers implement and carry out with other economic operators such as importers, distributors, authorized representatives etc.; in order to take corrective and preventive action (CAPA) in accordance with the information on medical device and their performance.
+Article 2, section 60 of MDR defines PMS report as a proactive and systematic process that manufacturers implement and carry out with other economic operators such as importers, distributors, authorized representatives etc.; in order to take corrective and preventive action (CAPA) in accordance with the information on medical device and their performance.

-The post market surveillance and Reporting of incidents involving medical devices allow identification of problems with the design, manufacture or use of medical devices and, ultimately, enhances patient safety.
+The post market surveillance and reporting of incidents involving medical devices allow identification of problems with the design, manufacture or use of medical devices and, ultimately, enhances patient safety.
 The aim of the PMS report system is to actively and systematically gather, record and analyze relevant data on the quality, performance and safety of a device throughout its entire medical device lifetime.

 This allows manufacturers to continuously update the risk-benefit assessment and to initiate necessary measures without delay.
 Manufacturers are obliged to collect and assess all information about their medical device and related devices from competitors.